 As a community-based organization, volunteers play a critical role in the implementation of our various projects and programs.
 CARP will work with interested volunteers to identify opportunities that suit individual skills and abilities.
-Many of our field-based volunteer roles are seasonal, with our busiest time of year being June through September.
+Many of our field-based volunteer roles are seasonal, with our busiest time of year is June through September.

 If you are interested in volunteering please complete the application form.
-You can download the digital file and submit by mail or e-mail, or use the electronic form below to submit your information.
+You can download the digital file and submit it by mail or e-mail, or use the electronic form below to submit your information.

 Wood Turtle Monitoring & Stewardship